Starting a New Business

 How can I find out about zoning restrictions in the City of Raleigh?

-A list of Permitted Uses in Raleigh Zoning Districts is available from the City's Zoning Division.
-For more information, contact the Zoning Division at 919-996-2475.
+A list of Permitted Uses in Raleigh Zoning Districts is available from the City's Development Services Customer Service Center.
+For more information, dial 919-996-2495.

 Does the City have a program for minority and women-owned businesses?

-Yes, the City of Raleigh has a Small Disadvantaged Minority and Women-Owned Business Program.
+Yes, the City of Raleigh has a Minority and Women-owned Business Enterprise Program.
 For more information, contact Maria Torres, Business Assistance Coordinator, at 919-996-4271.

-How do I register my business to become a vendor/supplier for the City of Raleigh?
+How do I register my business to become a supplier for the City of Raleigh?

-To become an active vendor with the City, please follow the steps at Become A Vendor/Supplier.
-Contact the Purchasing Division at 919-996-3240 for more information.
+To become an active supplier with the City, please complete the Supplier Registration Process.
+Contact the Procurement Division at 919-996-3240 for more information.